-Beginning in late 2019, there was an outbreak of a novel strain of coronavirus (COVID-19) in China, which has since then spread rapidly to many parts of the world.
-The epidemic has resulted in quarantines, travel restrictions, and the temporary closure of stores and facilities in most of the world.
+Beginning in late 2019, the outbreak of a novel strain of coronavirus ("COVID-19") spread rapidly to many parts of the world.
 In March 2020, the World Health Organization declared the COVID-19 a pandemic.
-Any potential impact on operations and/or results will depend, to a large extent, on future developments and new information that may emerge regarding the duration and severity of the COVID-19 and the actions taken by government authorities and other entities to contain the COVID-19 or treat its impact, almost all of which are beyond our control.
+The pandemic resulted in measures to contain the virus including quarantines, travel restrictions, and the temporary closure of stores and facilities in most of the world.
+The negative economic impact of these measures together with the uncertainty of the situation led to significant volatility in equity markets.
+While governmental initiatives to reduce the economic impact and more recent measures to reopen the economy may mitigate volatility, and the impact on the Company will depend, to a large extent, on future developments and new information that may emerge regarding COVID-19, factors which are beyond the Company's control.
+Given the extent of the crisis, it is difficult to estimate the ultimate impact or duration of the situation on the Company.

-O. Proposed Transactions
+Q. Proposed Transactions